eonist/eonist.github.io/_posts/2019-12-13-spm-and-github-action.md

 ![Swift](https://github.com/eonist/Spatial/workflows/Swift/badge.svg)

 ## Gotchas:
 - TestTarget must have unique name if you use them as dependencies of other repos.
-Or else swift wont know which is correct ðŸ¤·, So name the TestTarget YourProjectName_OSName_Tests (drop the underscores)
+Or else swift won't know which is correct, So name the TestTarget YourProjectName_OSName_Tests (drop the underscores)
 - "Swift test" in terminal builds for macOS
-- Having two .yml files in a project can be a problem.
+- Having two `.yml` files in a project can be a problem.
 As can running parallel tests or projects commandline be.
 Im not sure github spins up new server for each .yml file etc. If it does it might not be a problem.

 ## Example:
 ```swift